-In summary this section has demonstrated there are vast gaps in the knowledge of professionals regarding autistic adults across disciplines.
-These gaps are a result of lack of knowledge among senior professionals that treat autistic adults without regarding their uniqueness, and absence of structured training on the subject for future professionals’ generations.
-Despite the prominence of this theme in the qualitative phase, in the quantitative phase on average this gap in knowledge was not identified by the service recipients who ranked the professional knowledge as suitable for their needs.
-This section, thus, argues that the absence in training and body of knowledge regarding this population, is part of the sociopolitical context that structurally marginalizing the autistic adults’ population.
-The next part of this section will briefly explore additional implication of this knowledge gap.
+In summary, this section has demonstrated there are vast gaps in the knowledge of healthcare professionals regarding autistic adults across multiple disciplines.
+These gaps are the result of a lack of knowledge among senior healthcare professionals, who treat autistic adults without regard for their uniqueness, and an absence of structured training on the subject for future generations of healthcare professionals.
+Despite the prominence of this theme in the qualitative phase, during the quantitative phase, this gap in knowledge tended not to be identified by the service recipients, who ranked the level of professional knowledge they had encountered as suitable for their needs.
+This section, therefore, argues that the absence of training and the insufficient body of evidence regarding this population forms part of the sociopolitical context that structurally marginalizes the autistic adult population.
+Next, I will briefly explore the additional implications of this knowledge gap.

 5.2.2.
-Implications of the gaps in knowledge
+Implications of the knowledge gap

-The importance of training healthcare professionals about autism spectrum in adulthood is not derived just from the possibility that some professionals will treat autistic adults better than others.
+The importance of training healthcare professionals about autism spectrum in adulthood is not just a function of the possibility that some professionals will treat autistic adults better than others.
 The lack of knowledge about autism has additional implications.
-First, as the previous chapter demonstrates lack of knowledge among professionals can result in barriers to healthcare services.
-Professionals who are not familiar with the unique manners of communication autistic adult utilize, or that are not taking in considerations autistics sensory difference can inflict serious barriers.
-In addition, the qualitative investigation demonstrated lack of knowledge on autistic adults can have implications beyond providing unaccommodated care.
+First, as the previous chapter demonstrates, a lack of knowledge among professionals can result in barriers to healthcare services for autistic adults.
+Professionals who are not familiar with the unique manners of communication that autistic adult utilize, or who do not take into consideration the sensory differences autistic adults may experience, can create major barriers to access.
+In addition, the qualitative investigation demonstrated that a lack of knowledge in relation to autistic adults can have implications beyond providing undifferentiated care.
 As knowledge about autistic adults includes many additional aspects of care beyond the prism of accessibility, not having knowledge about this population can result in unsuitable treatment.
-Moreover, the absence of knowledgeable professionals on autistic adults is diverting autistic adults and their caregivers to look for professionals who specialized in autistic children.
-A practice that can unfortunately harm the health of autistic adults.
-The next chapter on inequalities between autistic adults will discuss another implication of this circumstance, the reliance on private services.
+Moreover, the absence of healthcare professionals’ knowledge about autistic adults is diverting autistic adults and their caregivers to look for alternative practitioners specializing, or purporting to specialize in autistic children.
+This practice can, unfortunately, harm the health of autistic adults if they turn to the services of unqualified people.
+The next chapter, about the inequalities faced by autistic adults, will discuss another implication of this situation, namely, the reliance on private services.

 Unsuitable treatment

-The lack of knowledge regarding autism among health professionals and specifically mental health professionals can result in providing irrelevant and in some cases even harming treatments.
-Barak and Shlomi, autistic adult couple who were interviewed together express their confusing experience with health professionals who are unfamiliar with the autism spectrum:
+The lack of knowledge regarding autism among health professionals and, specifically, mental health professionals can result in the provision of unnecessary and in some cases even harmful treatments.
+Barak and Shlomi, a couple who are both autistic adults and who were interviewed together, describe their confusing experiences with health professionals who are unfamiliar with the autism spectrum:

-Shlomi: “In regard to psychologists and psychiatrists in no circumstances someone who is not an expert in autism should treat someone with autism.
+Shlomi: “In regard to psychologists and psychiatrists, in no circumstances someone who is not an expert in autism should treat someone with autism.
 Psychologists all they learned in their lives is irrelevant to the manner autistics think and act […] You take someone with autism and you put him in treatment of psychologist he will end up crazy […] The psychologist says you should do one two three, you should do…”

 Barak: “you are starting to do it, you don’t succeed, you fail, and you starting to get crazy.
 Why can’t I do it?
 You are told what you need to do the whole time and it suits completely different [mental] system.
-When you try to do it anyhow it causes you bad feelings.”
+When you try to do it anyhow it causes you bad feelings”

-(Barak and Shlomi, autistic adult couple)
+(Barak and Shlomi, autistic adult couple).